A recent scientific study has helped the foodservice

 Health Association Conference in Denver.
 Krall explains "E. Coli,

-supply.
-The problems occur when food and equipment are not handled
+food supply.
+The problems occur when food and equipment are not

-properly, resulting in thousands of illnesses and hundreds of deaths
+handled properly, resulting in thousands of illnesses and hundreds

-worldwide each year.
-The health professionals at the NEHA conference
+of deaths worldwide each year.
+The health professionals at the NEHA

-openly admitted that the cutter boxes are one of the most overlooked
+conference openly admitted that the cutter boxes are one of the most

 "The cardboard dispenser boxes for aluminum foil and plastic wrap